Biziebrain/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists will list all files in the working dir and the /boot dir too 12-file type prints the type of file iamafile is 13-smybolic link is created
+14-copy html will copy all the HTML files from the current working dir